knicholson32/stratux_ahrs/README.md

 >If this software ever serves just to provide some comfort to a pilot in an event such as I experienced, it will have served its purpose.
 Its purpose is not to save your life."

 I would like to further add that this display is not perfect, and is under development.
-Use of this display in life threatening situations is seriously cautioned.
+It may disconnect unexpectedly, causing invalid data to be displayed.
+Use of this display in life threatening situations is seriously cautioned, and this display is in no way intended to be relied on or override data coming from certified equipment.
+Please use at your own risk.